sharonelango10-maker/Fincoach-ai-bot/README.md

 ##  Purpose

 Many people find budgeting tools intimidating or overly technical.
-FinCoach aims to make financial self-awareness approachable — like chatting with a supportive friend who's good with money, rather than filling out a spreadsheet or talking to a strict accountant.
+FinCoach AI aims to make financial self-awareness approachable, almost like chatting with a supportive friend who's good with money, rather than filling out a spreadsheet or talking to a strict accountant.

 ---